Upper Ojai, California

 Upper Ojai (/ˈoʊhaɪ/) is a rural valley with several unincorporated communities in Ventura County, California.

 It is located east of city of Ojai on State Route 150 (Ojai−Santa Paula Road), between Ojai and Santa Paula.

 Upper Ojai is at an elevation of 800 ft above Ojai, thereby getting its name.

-It is home to the Besant Hill School, a private boarding school for grades 9 to 12; and the Ojai Foundation spiritual retreat center.
+It is home to the Besant Hill School, a private boarding school for grades 9 to 12; and the Topa Institute retreat center.